aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/availability-period-collection/_index.md

 We import the core Aspose.Tasks namespace together with standard .NET collections that we’ll need later.

-## Step 1: Initialize the Project and Resource
+## Step 1: initialize the project and resource

 ```csharp
 // The path to th documents directory.